SoftwareAG/webmethods-helm-charts/microservicesruntime/examples/msr-with-tls/README.md

-# MSR with ingress and TLS
+# MSR with Ingress and TLS

-This example shows how to configure the microservices runtime deployment to use an ssl / tls endpoint.
+This example shows how to configure the microservices runtime deployment to use an SSL / TLS endpoint.

 ## Prerequisites